SaeedShakuri/SaeedShakuri.gitup.io/README.md

         <li style="padding-top: 15px;">I also have worked on employing Few-shot Learning methods in object detection for detecting lung nodules from CT scan images, and it's in the final phase and is going to be submitted to Computerized Medical Imaging and Graphics.</li>

-        <li style="padding-top: 15px;">I have also collaborated on two papers focused on the Image Classification task (More info in the Publications section)</li>
+        <li style="padding-top: 15px;"> have also collaborated on two papers focused on the Image Classification domain within real-time emotion recognition
+(More info in the Publications section).</li>
       </ul>
     </section>
     <h4 style="margin-bottom: 0;">Research interests:</h4>